Planck 2013 results. VI. High Frequency Instrument data processing: Data consistency and validation

 \subsection{Consistency of the calibration across frequencies}

 In the previous section, we looked at the consistency of detector spectra within a given frequency band.
 A similar analysis of the spectra used in the high-$\ell$ part of \Planck\ likelihood \citet{planck2013-p08} shows that the best relative recalibration (for the mask considered and accounting for the first beam eigenmode), between all 13 detectors maps in the 100, 143 and 217\,GHz channels, would be less than 0.2\,\%.
-This level has no sizeable effect on the constraints on cosmological parameters.
+This level has an insignificant effect on the constraints on cosmological parameters.

-Finally, we can further broaden our consistency checks by using the \texttt{SMICA} component separation method from 44 to 353\,GHz, in effect intercalibrating on the common CMB anisotropies themselves, taking 143\,GHz as the reference (see Sect.~7.3.3 of \citealp{planck2013-p03f} and \citealp{planck2013-p06}).
-Figure~\ref{fig:interFreq-SMICA} compares the results of such an analysis \footnote{The analysis is actually done over 40\,\% of the sky, for various $\ell$ ranges; the results shown here show the average in the multipole range {[}100, 679{]} for the simulations. } on an FFP6 simulation \citep{planck2013-p28} and on the 2013 maps, using a five-component foreground model.
+Finally, we can further broaden our consistency checks by using the \texttt{SMICA} component separation method on both LFI and HFI data from 44 to 353\,GHz, in effect intercalibrating on the common CMB anisotropies themselves, taking 143\,GHz as the reference (see Sect.~7.3.3 of \citealp{planck2013-p03f} and \citealp{planck2013-p06}).
+Figure~\ref{fig:interFreq-SMICA} compares the results of such an analysis \footnote{The analysis is actually carried out over 40\,\% of the sky, for various $\ell$ ranges; the results discussed here show the average in the multipole range 100--679 for the simulations. } on a full focal-plane (FFP6) simulation \citep{planck2013-p28} and on the 2013 maps, using a five-component foreground model.
 The simulations accurately validate the approach, in a realistic setting (albeit with decreasing accuracy at 44 and 353\,GHz).
-For flight data, the multipole range over which the calibration factor is averaged has been split in two, a relatively low-$\ell$ range (50--300), more appropriate to include the noisier 44 and 70\GHz\ channels, and a higher-$\ell$ range, (300--700), more appropriate for HFI data.
+For flight data, the multipole range over which the calibration factor is averaged has been split in two, a relatively low-$\ell$ range (50--300), more appropriate to include the noisier 44 and 70\GHz\ LFI channels, and a higher-$\ell$ range, (300--700), more appropriate for HFI data.
 The figure confirms that the 100--217\GHz\ map calibrations are consistent to 0.2\,\%, as discussed earlier.
-The 353\,GHz results would suggest a slightly higher calibration than the one we finally adopted (but the \texttt{SMICA} analysis does not account for the Rayleigh correction \citep[see ][]{planck2013-p03f} and we may also reach the limit of a five-component foreground model).
+The 353\,GHz results would suggest a slightly higher calibration than the one we finally adopted, although the \texttt{SMICA} analysis does not account for the Rayleigh scattering correction \citep[see][]{planck2013-p03f} and we may also reach the limit of a five-component foreground model.
 This analysis also suggests a residual calibration difference between LFI at 70\GHz\ and HFI at 100\GHz\ of roughly 0.3\,\%.

 Further checks involving comparison with the LFI and \emph{WMAP} data are discussed in \citet{planck2013-p01a}.